asadhayyat/asadhayyat/README.md

-👋 Hey there, I'm Asad
+# 👋 Hi, I'm [Your Name]

-Welcome to my corner of GitHub!
-I’m an iOS developer who turns coffee ☕ into elegant, performant Swift code.
-Whether it's UIKit, SwiftUI, Core Data, or pushing pixels with Metal – I love building apps that are both beautiful and functional.
+iOS Developer • Swift Enthusiast • UI Perfectionist

+Welcome to my GitHub!
+I specialize in crafting beautiful, performant iOS apps using **Swift**, **SwiftUI**, and **UIKit**.
+Whether I’m building a quick prototype or a production-ready app, I’m all about clean code, thoughtful design, and intuitive UX.

+---

-🚀 What I Do
+## 🚀 What I Do
-🔨 iOS Development (Swift / SwiftUI / UIKit)

-🧠 Architect clean and scalable code (MVVM, VIPER, Clean Architecture)

-🧪 TDD / Unit Testing / UI Testing
+- 📱 iOS Development with **Swift**, **SwiftUI**, and **UIKit**
+- 📦 Architecture: MVVM, VIPER, Clean Architecture
+- 🔍 Write maintainable code with **Unit/UI Testing** and **TDD**

-🧩 Integrate APIs (REST/GraphQL)
+- ⚡️ Integrate APIs (REST/GraphQL), Firebase, and Core Data

-🎨 Build pixel-perfect UI with a dash of animation magic

-☁️ Backend communication
+- 🎨 Pixel-perfect UIs with animation, layout finesse, and haptics

+---